M-Net: M-Net

 The time shift channel, M-Net +1 was launched also for DStv Premium customers since 1 June 2016 on DStv channel 901.
 However, the time-shifted channel was discontinued on 16 May 2021 due to increase of content preference by DStv Premium Subscribers on the DStv app.

 M-Net Movies

 The original two movie channels, Movie Magic 1 and Movie Magic 2, launched in 1995 to coincide with the launch of DStv, were renamed M-Net Movies 1 and M-Net Movies 2, respectively, in 2005.
 Two additional movie channels, M-Net Movies Stars (previously M-Net Stars which launched in 2009) and actionX (which was renamed M-Net Action in 2008), were later launched.
 In October 2012, the channels were expanded to six which grouped films according to genre and preference.
 The 7 film/movie channels were later reconsolidated into 4 numeric channels.

+In August 2026, it was announced that M-Net Movies 1 would be merged with M-Net Movies 2 to become M Movies+, M-Net Movies 3 becomes M Movies Stars and M-Net Movies 4 becomes M Movies Legends.

 1Magic and Me

 Most of the programmes broadcast are unique to M-Net Series but some are rebroadcasts of episodes previously shown on M-Net.

 A single series channel known as The Series Channel (renamed as M-Net Series in 2005) was introduced in April 1998 as a sister channel to the original M-Net channel.
 On 9 July 2013, this channel was split into three, namely: